KaiwenZuo/kaiwenzuo.github.io/_pages/about.md

 ## Awards
 * The 3rd Prize at the Chinese Mathematics Competitions
 * H Prize of MCM/ICM
-* Excellentteam of Lancaster University Summer Program
+* Excellent team of Lancaster University Summer Program